raml-org/raml-spec/versions/raml-10/raml-10.md

 | Property  | Description |
 |:----------|:----------|
+| default? | Provides a default value for a type.
 | schema? | Alias for the equivalent "type" property, for compatibility with RAML 0.8.
 Deprecated - API definitions should use the "type" property, as the "schema" alias for that property name may be removed in a future RAML version.
 The "type" property allows for XML and JSON schemas.
 | type? | A base type which the current type extends, or more generally a type expression.
 | example? | An example of an instance of this type.
 This can be used, e.g., by documentation generators to generate sample values for an object of this type.
 The `example` property MUST not be available when the `examples` property is already defined.